 Purchase College is committed to providing a safe workplace and learning environment, both on campus and any of its off-site locations.
 The college will respond promptly to threats, acts of violence, and acts of aggression against its employees, including those of domestic violence.
 This policy sets forth standards for employee conduct and guidelines for reasonable precautions.
 The accompanying procedures outline responses to threats or violence, should they occur in the workplace.
 This policy shall not act to abridge, modify, or in any way limit the administration of the federal laws and the laws of the State of New York.
 The full text of this policy is available on the Human Resources site under Policies and Procedures.

 Reporting Workplace Violence

 Workplace violence or threats of workplace violence should be promptly reported to the appropriate college official.
 Reports of imminent danger should be directed to the New York State University Police at (914) 251-6911.
-Reports can be made directly to the director of human resources, the NYSUP chief of police, or members of the Workplace Violence Advisory Committee.
+Reports can be made directly to the Chief Human Resources Officer, the NYSUP chief of police, or members of the Workplace Violence Advisory Committee.
 Other reporting mechanisms include an “Anonymous Workplace Violence Report” link on the faculty/staff portal (under Faculty Staff Resources) or via the Workplace Violence Hotline at (914) 251-5970.